SpecFlowOSS/SpecFlowWiki/Hooks.md

 If no order is specified, the default order of 1000 is used.
 It is not recommended to depend on this default value though.

+**Note:** If an After hook throws an unhandled exception, subsequent hooks of the same type are not executed.
+If you want to ensure that all hooks of the same types are executed, you need to handle your exceptions manually.

 ## Tag Scoping

 Most hooks support tag scoping, which means they are executed only if the feature or the scenario has *at least one* of the tags specified in the tag filter (tags are combined with OR).
 You can specify the tag in the attribute or using [[scoped bindings]].